 If you try to manipulate with reviews, in any way, you can get banned from the selling platform.
 You need to understand the difference between allowed methods to get reviews and black hat tactics that will result in a suspension from Amazon.

-1.Friend and acquaintance reviews - many people probably have done this, but avoid it at any cost!
+Many people probably have done this, but avoid it at any cost!
 This is entirely against Amazon's TOS, and Amazon will easily find any connection between reviewer and seller, such as IP address, shared shipping address, etc. You don't want to be banned from the platform because of one or two reviews.

-2. Facebook review groups - There are many Facebook groups where people give away free products in exchange for a review and provide a refund after the review is received.
+There are many Facebook groups where people give away free products in exchange for a review and provide a refund after the review is received.
 There are tons of Facebook groups for these purposes, but don't fall into the trap!
 Remember, any kind of review manipulating is prohibited, and you can get banned from Amazon permanently!
 Explicit transfer of a money return for a review is one of Amazon's most suspendable assaults.
 Aldo, the entire process is made outside the Amazon, and there are minimal chances for getting exposed, only one message of the impatient customer on Amazon, requesting a refund for a review will result in an immediate arouse significant suspicion from Amazon.

-3. Zombie accounts for reviews or brushing - amazon came across a severe problem, especially amongst Chinese sellers.
+Amazon came across a severe problem, especially amongst Chinese sellers.
 Fake reviews are escalating enormously, resulting in dozens or hundreds of false reviews.
 Primarily these services practice false Amazon accounts to buy a seller's products and then leave fraudulent reviews.
 Frauds became so sophisticated that Amazon has a constant battle to discover these fake reviews.
 For $1 to $3, frauds offer reviews, depending on the possibility of these reviews recognized by Amazon.
 Amazon is becoming more skilled at identifying these fake reviews and suspending sellers who use them permanently.
 However, many sellers use this black hat method to obtain a significant number of reviews.

-4. E-mail Append Services for targeting customers - These services use Amazon shipping information and pair it against Big Data databases to get a buyer's e-mail address or phone number.
+These services use Amazon shipping information and pair it against Big Data databases to get a buyer's e-mail address or phone number.
 Amazon is strictly against any possible use of customer's personal information, and they try to secure all customer information keeping them completely private on the platform.